trevortylerlee/boogerbuttcheeks/src/content/blog/0-mac-apps-desert-island/index.md

 ---
 title: "Desert Island: Mac Apps"
-description: I am stranded on a desert island and must choose which Mac apps I would bring.
+description: I am stranded on a desert island and must choose which Mac apps to bring.
 publicationDate: 2024/08/05
 ---

 ## 1. Raycast

-[Raycast](https://www.raycast.com/) is the app that's had the largest impact on my performance.
-Its like a GUI terminal.
+[Raycast](https://www.raycast.com/) is like a GUI terminal.
 It has features baked in that [Sherlock](https://512pixels.net/2013/12/the-brushed-metal-diaries-sherlock/) other apps on the platform.
 The free version of Raycast includes functions like:

 - an app launcher
 - a clipboard manager